The Australia Institute Feed Items

 —

-This discussion was recorded live on Monday 29 July 2024 and things may have changed since recording.
+This discussion was recorded on Friday 4 October 2024 and things may have changed since recording.

 Host: Emma Shortis, Senior Research for International & Security Affairs, the Australia Institute // @EmmaShortis